JoaoCavalcanti15/ManagementMargarida/README.md

 We recommend the usage of the service Mongo Atlas for this purpose.

+Before running this project, make sure you are on 'develop' branch, to do that, navigate to root directory and prompt 'git checkout develop'.

 # Server
 To run the server, navigate to root directory on terminal and prompt 'npm start'.